Skip to content

 Session Telemetry

-Every Capsem VM gets its own SQLite database (session.db) that records canonical security events, network requests, DNS queries, AI model calls, MCP tool invocations, exec activity, kernel audit events, file changes, and snapshots.
-The database lives in the session directory and is destroyed with the VM (ephemeral) or preserved (persistent/forked).
+Every Capsem VM gets its own SQLite database (session.db) that records network requests, DNS queries, AI model calls, MCP tool invocations, exec activity, kernel audit events, file changes, security rule matches, credential substitutions, and snapshots.
+The database lives in the session directory and follows the VM lifecycle; retained/forked VMs keep their database for forensic review.

 erDiagram